 Clock maker William R. Smith was kind enough to donate a complete collection of his books and videos on clock making and tooling.
 Additional how-to videos are sought as donations.
 Village Press has donated copies of all the books on Rudy Kouhoupt and his projects plus the "Shop Masters" books on Rudy and Phil Duclos.
 Model Maker Young C. Park has also provided along with his beautiful aluminum aircraft models an extensive album of photos covering the construction techniques he used to make them as well as all the WWII manuals on the two aircraft.

-We would like to thank craftsmen Shigia Ogawa (OS Engines), Gerald Wingrove, William R. Smith and Ron Colonna for donations of the books they have written.
-We would also like to than Gary Barnes for his donation of ten books he wrote documenting the complete history of model tether car and tether boat racing from the 1930's and 1940's.
+We would like to thank craftsmen Shigia Ogawa (OS Engines), Gerald Wingrove, William R. Smith, Ken Foran and Ron Colonna for donations of the books they have written.
+We would also like to thank Gary Barnes for his donation of ten books he wrote documenting the complete history of model tether car and tether boat racing from the 1930's and 1940's.
 In addition, we have added many interesting machine tool operating manuals from the past, several older issues of Machinery's Handbook, books on ship modeling, casting, pattern making, machining and other topics of interest to craftsmen.
-Once the library grows a little larger, it is our intention to catalog the contents and make a listing available on this page.
+To view an Excel spreadsheet of the library inventory, CLICK HERE.

 As mentioned above, anyone having books, magazines, videos, plans or other written material that would be of value to craftsmen doing research or trying to learn a particular skill, please keep the foundation's museum in mind.
 We would like to build this resource as the years go on and you can help.
 If you would like more information on donations to the library or to the museum itself, please contact Craig Libuse at (760) 727-9492 or e-mail craig(at)craftsmanshipmuseum.com.
 (Please substitute @ for the word "at" in the e-mail address.)